fabgilson/personal.io/content/research.md

 Here are a few publications linked to both my current projects, followed by my older work while doing my PhD.

-You can find most of preprints / personal copies on [ResearchGate](https://www.researchgate.net/profile/Fabian_Gilson), or contact me if you need more.
+You can find most of the preprints / personal copies on [ResearchGate](https://www.researchgate.net/profile/Fabian_Gilson), or contact me if you need more.

 ## Artificial Intelligence for Software Engineering (AI4SENG)

 This project investigates the usage of AI/ML/NLP tools to support software development.
 Some early results can be found under its [gitlab repository](https://gitlab.com/ai4seng/).
-Paper to appear in PROFES (more soon).
+Paper to appear in [PROFES 2025](https://conf.researchr.org/track/profes-2025/profes-2025-research-papers) (more soon).

 ## Model-Driven for Agile Software Development (MDE4ASD)